MrNeRF/awesome-3D-gaussian-splatting/README.md

 A curated list of papers and open-source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 If you have any additions or suggestions, feel free to contribute.
 Additional resources like blog posts, videos, etc. are also welcome.

 ### Update Log:
+  **October 23, 2023**:
+  - Added python WebGL viewer 2.
+  - Added Intro to gaussian splatting (and Unity viewer) video blog.

   **October 21, 2023**:
-  - Added python OpenGL viewer
+  - Added python OpenGL viewer.
-  - Added typescript WebGPU viewer
+  - Added typescript WebGPU viewer.

   **October 20, 2023**:
   - Made abstracts readable (removed hyphenations).